opvia/product-challenge/README.md

 ## How to do this step of the interview

-1. Please clone this repo.
+1. Please clone this repo and use it as your starting point.
 This is a simple create-react-app featuring the blueprintjs table component https://blueprintjs.com/docs/#table
 2. Take your time to complete the problem below.
 It's up to you how you go about this!
 3. Invite *hfmw* and *wshart* to your own repo with your solution when you're done